madpang/pd-imagine/README.txt

 NOTE, currently, if run the using "open folder in dev container" on a remote server through remote-ssh extension, the container will NOT automatically stop when you close the connection.
 You need to manually stop the container by executing `docker stop <container-id>` (in a SSH session).

+=== Guideline for contribution

+1. Fork the repository
+2. Create your feature or bugfix branch from the `develop` branch to address one of the issue in the `tickets.txt` file
+3. Make pull request to the `develop` branch

+@note: issue tickets are published through the develop branch, one can file a new through the issue tracker on the GitHub page.